raphaelmue/hypno-ai/README.md

 # Hypnosis Audio Generator

-A web application that generates hypnosis audio from text using XTTS-v2 text-to-speech technology.
+A desktop application that generates hypnosis audio from text using XTTS-v2 text-to-speech technology.

 ## Features